idelsink/ampache-docker/README.md

 ## Some extra notes

+-   The MySQL root password can be found in the `/root` directory.
 -   Make sure that your volume is mounted correctly, e.g. if using SELinux make sure to add the appropriate permission labels.
 (See [this](https://docs.docker.com/engine/tutorials/dockervolumes/#/volume-labels))
 -   Make sure not to use a port that is already used by another webserver/process.